Applications may be submitted through Handshake beginning February 2, 2018.

 Application Due Date: Wednesday, February 28, 2018.

-The Institute at Brown for Environment and Society has partnered with three Rhode Island environmental organizations and one in Florida, to offer paid summer internship experiences for Brown Students.
+The Institute at Brown for Environment and Society has partnered with four Rhode Island environmental organizations, plus two out of state, to offer paid summer internship experiences for Brown University students.
 These awards allow students to explore career options and engage in experiential learning activities outside of the classroom.
 Please note - IBES will provide students with a stipend in place of a salary paid by the organization.

 - Department Summer Earnings Waiver (DSEW) awards for students who qualify